jfarcher/cbpi-MQTTClient/README.md

 # cbpi-MQTTClient
-This plugins allows you to send data to an MQTT message broker using a [CraftBeerPi background task](https://github.com/Manuel83/craftbeerpi3/wiki/Custom-Background-Task).
+This plugin allows you to send data to an MQTT message broker using a [CraftBeerPi background task](https://github.com/Manuel83/craftbeerpi3/wiki/Custom-Background-Task).

 ## Installation
 ```